So, is the Pope a kidnapper?

 - Other people’s past, in contrast, defines who they are and who they can become.

 That, my friends, is called hypocrisy.
 And ultimately, it doesn’t matter one bit.
 The question of whether the pope’s hands are clean or not is a trap.
 Here’s why:

 Other people’s failures are a convenient distraction from looking where you ought to look: at yourself.
-It’s all the better, if those failures are enormous, and the person is a public figure (like… you know, the pope).
+It’s all the better if those failures are enormous, and the person is a public figure (like… you know, the pope).
 Make no mistake.
 This distraction serves you.
 Looking at your own stuff is often painful.

 But if you truly want to grow, you must embrace this truth: Spiritual growth starts when you stop using excuses to avoid looking at your own junk.